axelarnetwork/axelar-local-dev/packages/axelar-local-dev-sui/README.md

 # Axelar Local Dev: Sui Integration

-Welcome to the Axelar Local Development Suite featuring SUI Integration.
+Welcome to the Axelar Local Development Suite featuring Sui Integration.
 This package empowers developers to establish a local development environment for streamlined cross-chain communication utilizing the [Sui protocol](https://sui.io/).
 Currently, the integration facilitates general message passing exclusively with the EVM chain.

 ## Prequisites